schalkjoubert/DIGIFOX-documentation/changelog/project-changelog.md

 ---

 0.1 | 2023-10-01
-* First Beate Release.
+* First Beta Release

 0.2 | 2023-10-13
-* Fix broken the scroll when menu value is more than one word, thus includes a space
+* Fix broken the scroll when menu value is more than one word, thus includes a space.

+0.3 | 2023-10-15
-0.3 | Initialise Git, repo pished to private GitHub
+* Fix | Initialise Git, repo pushed to private GitHub

 0.4 | 2023-10-20
-* Fix scroll issue when nave item conatains a space
+* Fix scroll issue when nav item contains a space

 0.5 | 2024-02-07
 * Feature | Add custom style section

+0.6 | 2024-06-02
+* Fix | Remove anchor from fearured image